glitch100/Halo-API/README.md

 **Meta Data**
 - GetCampaignMissions
 - GetCommendations
-- *NEW* Get CSR Designations
+- Get CSR Designations
-- *NEW* Get Enemies
+- Get Enemies
-- *NEW* Get Flexible Stats
+- Get Flexible Stats
-- *NEW* Get Game Base Variants
+- Get Game Base Variants
+- Get Game Variants
+- *NEW* Get Impulses
-- *NEW* Get Game Variants
+- *NEW* Get Map Variants

-Currently in the process of modelling everything out and adding more endpoints as I go and building tests.
-Once in a more comfortable position then I will add more advanced features once all endpoints are complete
+- *NEW* Get Maps
+- *NEW* Get Medals
+- *NEW* Get Playlists
+- *NEW* Get Requisition Pack
+- *NEW* Get Requistion
+- *NEW* Get Skulls
+- *NEW* Get Spartan Ranks
+- *NEW* Get Team Colours
+- *NEW* Get Vehicles
+- *NEW* Get Weapons

+Only one more set of endpoints to do until we hit the v1 release, at which point, I will begin refactoring and adding in advanced functionality to the Halo API!

 ####Usage